pamosima/network-mcp-docker-suite/README.md

 - **tspuhler** for the IOS XE MCP Server implementation, providing direct SSH-based device management capabilities for Cisco IOS XE devices.

 - **Aditya Chellam** and **Kiran Kabdal** for the [ThousandEyes MCP Community](https://github.com/CiscoDevNet/thousandeyes-mcp-community) server implementation.
 The ThousandEyes MCP Server in this suite is based on their comprehensive ThousandEyes v7 API integration.

+- **automateyournetwork** (John Capobianco) and **RobertBergman** for the [ISE MCP Server](https://github.com/automateyournetwork/ISE_MCP) implementation.
+The ISE MCP Server in this suite is based on their comprehensive ISE ERS API integration for network access control and security operations.

 ## ⚠️ Disclaimer